krestfield/certdog-dotnet-client/README.md

 Usage

-1. Build the project
+1. Build the project (or just download the dll)
-2. From your application, create a reference to certdognet
+2. From your application, create a reference to certdognet.dll
 3. Write a few lines of code to obtain your certificates